WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Unidentified Analyst

-Hey, it’s Myron [ph] on for Fadi.
-Just a quick question on -- can you talk about the leverage you have to get back to that 13% to 16%, given CapEx, fuel and FX headwinds and capacity going out might limit yield, is there like a path to this in next two years?
+Hi, this is [Myron] for Fadi.
+Just a quick question on (inaudible).
+Can you talk about the leverage you have to get back to that 13% to 16% given (inaudible) CapEx and fuel and FX headwinds and then capacity going out which might limit yield, is there like a path to this in next two years?
 Can you give some color on that?

 Harry Taylor

-There is a path and I’m going to use this to shamelessly plug Investor Day on December 6th where we’ll talk exactly about that.
+Myron, there is a path and I’m going to use this to shamelessly plug Investor Day on December 6, where we’ll talk exactly about that.

 Gregg Saretsky